Robinson arithmetic: Metamathematics

 On the metamathematics of Q see Boolos, Burgess & Jeffrey (2002), Tarski, Mostowski & Robinson (1953), Smullyan (1991), Mendelson (2015) and Burgess (2005).
 The intended interpretation of Q is the natural numbers and their usual arithmetic in which addition and multiplication have their customary meaning, identity is equality, Sx = x + 1, and 0 is the natural number zero.

 Any model (structure) that satisfies all axioms of Q except possibly axiom (3) has a unique submodel ("the standard part") isomorphic to the standard natural numbers (N, +, ·, S, 0).
 (Axiom (3) need not be satisfied; for example the polynomials with non-negative integer coefficients forms a model that satisfies all axioms except (3).)

 Q, like Peano arithmetic, has nonstandard models of all infinite cardinalities.
 However, unlike Peano arithmetic, Tennenbaum's theorem does not apply to Q, and it has computable non-standard models.
 For instance, there is a computable model of Q consisting of integer-coefficient polynomials with positive leading coefficient, plus the zero polynomial, with their usual arithmetic.

 A notable characteristic of Q is the absence of the axiom scheme of induction.
 Hence it is often possible to prove in Q every specific instance of a fact about the natural numbers, but not the associated general theorem.
 For example, 5 + 7 = 7 + 5 is provable in Q, but the general statement x + y = y + x is not.
-Similarly, one cannot prove that Sx ≠ x.
+Similarly, one cannot prove the general statement Sx ≠ x.
 A model of Q that fails many of the standard facts is obtained by adjoining two distinct new elements a and b to the standard model of natural numbers and defining Sa = a, Sb = b, x + a = b and x + b = a for all x, a + n = a and b + n = b if n is a standard natural number, x·0 = 0 for all x, a·n = b and b·n = a if n is a non-zero standard natural number, x·a = a for all x except x = a, x·b = b for all x except x = b, a·a = b, and b·b = a.